benokan/alpr-unconstrained-py3-updated-and-optimized/README.md

 # alpr-unconstrained-py3-updated-and-optimized

+From Sergio Montazzolli Silva and Claudio Rosito Jung, "License Plate Detection and Recognition in Unconstrained Scenarios", In Proceedings of the European Conference on Computer Vision (ECCV), pp. 580-596.
+2018.

 Updated a little bit the already existing alpr-unconstrained repository. https://github.com/sergiomsilva/alpr-unconstrained

 Also since keras model for wpod is working way slower than the darknet models it was creating a bottleneck for the inference, to avoid this problem I've introduced a trade-off by changing the resolution of the input for wpod which doesnt affect the performance of the model if yoou don't over-tweak it (as setting the resolution to 10 would destroy the inference)